gnebbia/statistics_notes/introduction_to_statistics/2_exploring_data/exploring_data.md

 * variance, this is roughly th average squared deviation from the mean
 * standard deviation, this is the square root of the variance
 * interquartile range
+* median absolute deviation, which is a more robust statistic with respect to standard deviation for skewed distributions, we can say that median absolute deviation stands to standard deviation such as median stands to mean

 #### Variance